mainwp/mainwp-child/readme.txt

 == Screenshots ==

 1. The Dashboard Screen
-2. The Posts Screen
+2. The Sites Screen
-3. The Comments Screen
+3. The Posts Screen
-4. The Sites Screen
+4. The Extensions Screen
 5. The Plugins Screen
-6. The Themes Screen
-7. The Groups Screen
+6. The Groups Screen
-8. The Offline Checks Screen
-9. The Clone Screen
-10. The Extension Screen

 == Changelog ==